 There are a few foods and spices that have been shown to amplify the effects of Herceptin, thereby increasing its effectiveness.
-Please see our article on what to eat if you are taking Herceptin.
+Please see our article on Herceptin.

 Inflammation and HER2+ prognosis

 Systemic inflammation promotes breast cancer growth, invasion and metastasis.
-Inflammation, as measured by circulating C-reactive protein, has been found to reduce survival among breast cancer patients in general and HER2+ patients in particular.
+Inflammation, as measured by circulating C-reactive protein (CRP), has been found to reduce survival among breast cancer patients in general and HER2+ patients in particular.
 Inflammation may also contribute to resistance to Herceptin.

 High BMI and diabetes and HER2+ prognosis